3sky/blog-src/content/posts/how-to-gp-1.md

 ## Terraform

-[Terraform ][3] is a tool for building, changing, and versioning infrastructure safely and efficiently.
+[Terraform][3] is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.

-### Why?
+### Why Terraform

 It's a very popular tool - I always want to learn how to use it.
 More or less in the correct way.
 Also managing infrastructure as a code it’s so satisfying.

-#### Let's code
+### Let's code - Terraform

 1. Getting project credentials.

     Set up a service account key, which Terraform will use to create and manage resources in your GCP project.
     Go to the [create service account key page][4].
 Select the default service account or create a new one, select JSON as the key type, and click Create.
     This downloads a JSON file with all the credentials that will be needed for Terraform to manage the resources.
 This file should be located in a secure place for production projects, but for this example move the downloaded JSON file to the project directory.
 We will call this file `auth.json`

 1. Create `main.tf`